casper-network/docs/source/docs/casper/economics/index.md

 ## Ecosystem {#ecosystem}

 The ecosystem layer encompasses dApp design and operation.
-CasperLabs maintains multiple partnerships with prospective dApp developers, and we anticipate devoting significant resources to research the economics of prospective dApps.
+Casper Labs maintains multiple partnerships with prospective dApp developers, and we anticipate devoting significant resources to research the economics of prospective dApps.

 ## Macroeconomy {#macroeconomy}